Shweta Tiwari

-Tiwari has also worked in television shows like Parvarrish as Sweety, Begusarai as Bindiya and Mere Dad Ki Dulhan as Guneet Sikka.
-Currently, she is seen playing the titular lead Aparajita in Zee TV's Main Hoon Aparajita.
+Tiwari has also worked in several other television shows and is known for portraying Sweety Ahluwalia in Parvarrish, Bindiya Thakur in Begusarai, Guneet Sikka Sharma in Mere Dad Ki Dulhan and Aparajita Singh in Main Hoon Aparajita.
+Other reality shows to her credit include Nach Baliye, Jhalak Dikhhla Jaa and Fear Factor: Khatron Ke Khiladi.

-Personal life
+Life and family

+Tiwari was born on 4 October 1980 in Pratapgarh, Uttar Pradesh.

-Tiwari married actor Raja Chaudhary in 1998 and they have a daughter (Palak Tiwari), born on 8 October 2000.
+Tiwari married actor Raja Chaudhary in 1998 and they have a daughter Palak Tiwari, born on 8 October 2000.
 She filed for a divorce in 2007 after nine years of marriage.
-Tiwari reported she suffered a troubled relationship characterized by Raja's alcoholism and domestic violence.
+Tiwari reported she suffered a troubled relationship characterised by Chaudhary's alcoholism and domestic violence.
 She complained that he used to beat her up daily.
 He used to turn up on the sets of her shows and misbehave with her.
+Their divorce was granted in 2012.

 Tiwari and actor Abhinav Kohli married on 13 July 2013 after dating for three years.
 On 27 November 2016, Tiwari gave birth to their son Reyansh Kohli.
 Reports of problems in their marriage first emerged in 2017.
 In August 2019, she filed a complaint of domestic violence against Kohli alleging harassment by him towards her and her daughter.
 Kohli was taken into police custody.
 Tiwari and Kohli separated in 2019.

-Media image

-As of October 2022, Tiwari's net worth is around 11 million dollars.